hasadna/hasadna-k8s/docs/argocd.md

 which can be deployed to the cluster.
 Apps are usually helm charts, but can also contain manifests or kustomize files.
 See argocd documentation for details.

-All the apps which need to be synced should be defined in the app `hasadna-argocd-apps`.
-App definitions should be added to `hasadna-argocd-apps/values-hasadna.yaml`.
+All the apps which need to be synced should be defined in the app `hasadna-argocd`.
+App definitions should be added to `hasadna-argocd/values-hasadna.yaml`.

 You can track progress of deployments using the Web UI.
 Login at https://argocd.hasadna.org.il using GitHub, to have access you need to belong to one of these teams: